agoda-com/AgodaAnalyzers/README.md

 ### [`Initialize`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer.initialize?view=roslyn-dotnet)

 Called by the hosting environment (eg. Visual Studio) to bootstrap your analyzer.
-In this method, we tell to Roslyn:
+In this method, we tell the Roslyn compiler:
 - which [`SyntaxKinds`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.csharp.syntaxkind?view=roslyn-dotnet) we are interested in analyzing (eg. MethodDeclaration, ClassDeclaration, Parameter)
 - for each of these SyntaxKinds, what method should be called to perform the actual analysis.